procf/procf.github.io/content/authors/Rob/_index.md

 Rob Campbell is a PhD student studying structure-function relationships in colloidal gels.
 Their research focuses on the role of particle size in controlling colloidal gel assembly and rheology.

-Most of Rob's work focuses on connecting simulations to experiments.
-They are the "Future Investigator" leading a 3-year FINESST21 grant-funded project for NASA, using open-source simulation tools to expand on previous results from colloidal studies on the International Space Station (ISS).
-They also work on an NSF funded project designing bimodal colloid experiments for launch to the ISS in 2024.
-And they are building machine learning tools that can better predict the simulation parameters needed to match a set of experimental results.
+Most of Rob's work focuses on connecting simulations to experiments:
+* They are the "Future Investigator" lead for a 3-year FINESST21 grant-funded project for NASA, using open-source simulation tools to expand on previous results from colloidal studies on the International Space Station (ISS)
+* They also work on an NSF funded project helping to design bimodal colloid experiments for launch to the ISS in 2024
+* And they are building machine learning tools that can better predict the simulation parameters needed to match a set of experimental results

-Rob is also the Project Lead for Rheology Comics, a project funded by the Society of Rheology that is creating short comics about rheology concepts for ages 10+, published online in English and in translation into 7+ additional languages ([you can read Rheology Comics here!](https://rheologycomics.github.io/))
+Rob is also the Project Lead for Rheology Comics, a project funded by the Society of Rheology to create short comics about rheology concepts for ages 10+, available in English and 7+ additional languages (you can [read Rheology Comics here!](https://rheologycomics.github.io/))